-The local authority has 40 calendar days to respond to a written request.
+The local authority has one month to respond to a written request.
 This allows time for personal information to be collated all involved departments within the local authority, analysed to ensure it does not contain exempt information (see 3.1 Exempt Information) and decisions made about whether there is such information that cannot be given to the person.

 – End –